 BEFS needs your views on Prioritisation

-BEFS have been leading on Prioritisation work for the built and historic environment since Autumn 2018, this work will help to inform the work on the Built Heritage Investment Plan taking place within Historic Environment Scotland and the OPiT Built Heritage Investment Group.
+BEFS have been leading on Prioritisation work for the built and historic environment since Autumn 2018.
+This work will inform the Built Heritage Investment Plan.
 Now we are asking for your views.

 BEFS have been leading on Prioritisation work for the built and historic environment since Autumn 2018, this will help to inform the work on the Built Heritage Investment Plan taking place within Historic Environment Scotland and the OPiT Built Heritage Investment Group.